nextgenoperations/homebridge-infocus-projector/README.md

 # @ecoen66/homebridge-epson-projector
 An [EPSON](https://www.epson.com) Projector plugin for [Homebridge](https://github.com/nfarina/homebridge).
-This creates a a set of Light Switch in homekit, for the power status of the projector.
+This creates a Light Switch in homekit, for the power status of the projector.

 This is a fork from valkjsaaa's [homebridge-epson-projector](https://github.com/valkjsaaa/homebridge-epson-projector), modified to work with Axios.